HashOnClick Frequently Asked Questions

 Q: What is an SHA-1 hash value?

 A: An SHA-1 hash value is a 40-character string that identifies the contents of a file.
-If two files have the same contents then it's guaranteed they will have the same SHA-1 hash value.
+If two files have the same contents then it's probable they will have the same SHA-1 hash value.
+However, please note that it is possible to create two completely different files that have the same SHA-1 hash value.
+To be sure you should use SHA-3 or SHA-2 hashing.

 Q: What is an MD5 hash value?

 A: An MD5 hash value is a 32-character string that identifies the contents of a file.
-If two files have the same contents then it's extremely probable they will have the same MD5 hash value.
+If two files have the same contents then it's probable they will have the same MD5 hash value.
+However, please note that it is possible to create two completely different files that have the same MD5 hash value.
+It is not recommended that MD5 hashing be used to compare files.
+It is provided for backwards compatibility.

 Q: What is a CRC32 hash value?

-Q: Why do you support 3 different ways of doing the same thing?
+Q: Why do you support several different ways of doing the same thing?

 A: In some cases you may want the CRC32 value, e.g. when comparing with files in a Zip file or with files on an FTP server that can only return CRC32 values.
-MD5 values are commonly used on web sites and are supported by a few FTP servers.
-SHA-1 values are more accurate and are becoming more a popular choice instead of MD5 values.
+MD5 and SHA-2 values are commonly used on web sites and are supported by a few FTP servers.

-Q: Is it possible that the CRC32, MD5, or SHA-1 values may be the same for two files even though the file contents are different?
+Q: Is it possible that the hash values may be the same for two files even though the file contents are different?

-A: With CRC32 is unlikely, but not impossible.
-With MD5 it's highly unlikely, but in some cases but may be possible.
-With SHA-1 it's impossible (at time of writing).
+A: With CRC32, MD5 and SHA-1 it is possible.
+With xxhash32 it is unlikely, but not impossible.
+With xxhash64 it's highly unlikely, but in some cases but may be possible.
+With SHA-2 and SHA-3 it's impossible (at time of writing).

 Q: What type of files can I get the hash values for?